appirio-tech/angularjs-styleguide/README.md

 - All DOM manipulation should be handled by directives.
 See the [Development Guide](https://docs.angularjs.org/guide/directive) for an example directive which manipulates the DOM.
-- Services should use Restangular (https://github.com/mgonto/restangular)
-- Tables should use ngGrid: http://angular-ui.github.io/ng-grid/
+- Tables should use ngGrid: http://angular-ui.github.io/ng-grid/ (under review)
 - The use of external libraries is encourged but they must be approved before use.
 - Use the Angular Loading Bar while the page is being loaded (http://chieffancypants.github.io/angular-loading-bar/)